a-ads/blog/content/blog/authentication-via-social-networks.md

 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/undraw_social_girl_562b12обложка.png
 big_picture: ../../static/assets/undraw_social_girl_562b12квадрат.png
+meta_title: Authentication via social networks
+meta_description: Sign in or sign up with ease using social networks such as Twitter, Facebook, and Google.
+A-ADS ensures minimal personal data is recorded, with only your email address used for security confirmations and notifications.
+Link your social network accounts to your existing A-ADS account or create an anonymous account if you prefer.
+Experience a more convenient and streamlined process on A-ADS with social network authentication.
 ---
 To improve the experience of our users, we have implemented authentication via social networks.